fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 A> `scalaz.ioeffect.IO` is a high performance `IO` by John de Goes.
 It has a
-A> separate lifecycle to the core scalaz library and must be manually added to our
+A> separate lifecycle to the core Scalaz library and must be manually added to our
 A> `build.sbt` with
 A>
 A> {lang="text"}